mcfletch/2daypython/index.rst

 Welcome to Coder's Club
 ========================

+.. topic:: Coding == Magic ?

     Coding is a wonderful type of magic.

-You type text, the same kind of thing that you would type into a word processor, and the computer can do almost anything as a result.
+    You type text and the computer can do almost anything as a result.
     It lets you change the world just by hitting keys on a keyboard.

 .. topic:: While you wait, Find Python!